nayoungku1/nayoungku1.github.io/_pages/personal.md

 During my second bachelor's degree, I participated in **Lunch & Learn** sessions where peers and I taught each other about new tools, concepts, and research, plus whatever sparked our curiosity over lunch.
 That collaborative environment became something rare: a place where we shared our growth, asked hard questions together, and actually knew each other—not just as peers, but as intellectuals with real stakes in each other's development.That bond made us all sharper thinkers.

 I realized that knowledge shared isn't diminished—it multiplies in unexpected ways.
 And teaching peers deepens your own understanding in ways learning alone never can.
-That's the culture I'm building everywhere I go."
+That's the culture I'm building everywhere I go.

 <div class="image-container">
     <img src="../images/poster.JPG">